 The Case of Concurrent Cause and the Colon Surgeon

-Which means that both sides — the victim and the wrongdoer — will be investigating the medical facts surrounding the accident and its aftermath with great detail.
+This means that both sides — the victim and the wrongdoer — will be investigating the medical facts surrounding the accident and its aftermath in great detail.
 Both the accident victim and the business responsible for what has happened will be investigating the causes for the victim’s damages.

 The insurance adjusters and their investigators will be at work for the defendant; and if the victim has hired an experienced personal injury lawyer, then the plaintiff will have investigators working on his or her behalf too — looking for evidence of causation related to their claim.

 And sometimes, they may find there are “concurrent causes” — which means that the trier of fact (judge or jury) will have to decide who is at fault and their level of responsibility (assuming no settlement is reached).

 For help in understanding a concurrent cause, let’s consider the case of Cruz v.
 Plasencia, 778 So.
 2d 458 (Fla.
 Dist.
 Ct.
 App.
 2001).
 In this case, Marta Godoy entered a local Florida hospital to have a colonoscopy.
 She was known to suffer from diverticulosis and her doctor, Dr. Hernandez, wanted her to have the surgical procedure done.

 So, Ms. Godoy agreed and went to the hospital for colon surgery by Dr. Hernandez.
 Things did not go as planned.
 During the procedure, Dr. Hernandez made the mistake of cutting her colon (he “perforated” it).
 This was a major problem because a perforated colon allows bacteria to rush into the rest of the body from the colon.
 The colon no longer protects the rest of the body from being infected by the bacteria.